trezp/intro-slack-apps/README.md

 ```

-## Setting up a dev environment for Slack apps
+## Every Slack app dev environment requires:
-- Create a dev Slack workspace
+- A dev Slack workspace
-- Create an app
+- A Slack app
-- Give your app permission scopes
+- Corrent app permission scopes for the functionality you want
-- Install it to a dev environment
+- Something to serve the app, like Glitch or Node

 ## Next Steps: Going Further with this example project